calmm-js/partial.lenses/README.md

 ##### <a id="L-selectAs"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#L-selectAs) [`L.selectAs((maybeValue, index) => maybeValue, traversal, maybeData) ~> maybeValue`](#L-selectAs "L.selectAs: ((Maybe a, Index) -> Maybe b) -> PTraversal s a -> Maybe s -> Maybe b")

-`L.selectAs` goes lazily over the elements focused on by the given traversal, applying the given function to each element, and returns the select non-`undefined` value returned by the function.
+`L.selectAs` goes lazily over the elements focused on by the given traversal, applying the given function to each element, and returns the first non-`undefined` value returned by the function.

 ```js